 - Facial fractures and severe dental injuries.

 Proving Liability and Damages

 If you were injured in a motorcycle crash in or around Milledgeville, or if a family died in such a crash, contact us as soon as possible to arrange for a free consultation and case evaluation.
-You’ll be able to meet with an experienced and effective Milledgeville GA motorcycle accident lawyer from our offices.
+You’ll be able to meet with experienced and effective Milledgeville Motorcycle Accident Lawyers from our offices.